 NCI-MATCH Trial (Molecular Analysis for Therapy Choice)

 NCI-MATCH, also known as MATCH, is a precision medicine cancer treatment clinical trial.
-In this trial, patients are assigned to receive treatment based on the genetic changes found in their tumors through genomic sequencing and other tests.
+In this trial, people with cancer are assigned to receive treatment based on the genetic changes found in their tumors through genomic sequencing and other tests.
 Genomic sequencing is a laboratory method that is used to determine the genetic makeup of cancer cells.
-Patients whose tumors have genetic changes that match one of the treatments in the trial may receive that treatment, if they meet other eligibility criteria.
-The trial seeks to determine whether treating cancer based on these specific genetic changes is effective, regardless of cancer type.
+People whose tumors have genetic changes that match one of the treatments in the trial may receive that treatment if they meet other eligibility criteria.
+The trial seeks to determine whether treating cancer based on these specific genetic changes is effective, no matter the cancer type.

-There are several treatment arms that are open to patients at any given time, each one enrolling patients whose tumors have a specific genetic change.
-Most treatment arms will enroll 35 patients.
+There are several treatment arms that are open at any given time, each one enrolling people whose tumors have a specific genetic change.
+Most treatment arms will enroll 35 people.
 However, a few treatment arms enroll more people to make sure that an open arm is available to those with certain genetic changes.
 It also helps make sure that enough people are enrolled to get meaningful results from each arm.

 The drugs included in the trial have either been approved by the U.S. Food and Drug Administration (FDA) for another cancer or are still being tested in other clinical trials but have shown some effectiveness against tumors with a particular genetic change.